 Cons: More costly than other massage guns.
 No adjustable arm.

 3. Cyrotex Massage Gun

-With the current discount on Amazon, this is one of the only $100 massage guns that we would recommend.
-With more than 5,000 Amazon reviews and a stellar 4.7-star rating, this is a solid option for a budget deep tissue massager.
-Best of all, it’s quieter than some premium options that cost three times as much.
+With the current discount on Amazon, this is one of the only cheap massage guns that we would recommend.
+It’s currently 70% off and comes with great ratings to back it up.
+With six different massage heads and 20 different speeds included, this is a solid option for a budget deep tissue massager.
+Best of all, it’s quieter than some premium options that cost more than three times as much.

 Cons: Some users have complained of battery lifespan.
 Highest speed setting can cause vibrations.

 Muscle relief doesn’t have to break the bank.
 This deep and powerful massage gun has more than 3,500 reviews on Amazon and an overall 4.7-star rating.
 It has a lot of the same features as other popular massage guns but at a much better price point.
 The Sonic has a brushless quiet motor that isn’t as loud as some Theragun alternatives, and it costs less than $200, which is a great value.
 The Sonic also has five speed settings and comes with a variety of massage head attachments.
 It also boasts a heavy-duty construction that will stay stable at all of the speed settings.